J535D165/recordlinkage/docs/performance.rst

 Compare in a batch
 ------------------

-The structure of the ``recordlinkage`` package has a drawback.
+The structure of the Python Record Linkage Toolkit has a drawback.
 The indexation step and comparing step are separated from each other.
 This is not good for the performance, but uses less memory and is better understandable.
 If you make a lot of comparisons, the performance can be bad.
 In this case use ``Compare(..., batch=True)``.

 .. code-block:: python